 BEHIND THE BUILDING BLOCKS | Position of India in the world

-Okay, it’s 2018 and this is something most of Indians in India always wonder and question that why we are still a developing nation.
+Okay, this is something most of Indians in India always wonder and question, is India a Developing Country in 2018?.
 Up to 17th century India was one of the richest countries in the world accounting to 27% of the global GDP at that time, also mentioned by Dr. Shashi Tharoor.
 So, after independence, we were left economically drained struggling to survive the global wave.
 Once called a “Golden Bird” is still struggling to regain its title even after 70 years of independence.

 Before you begin, also see why we need to change our education system worldwide.

 By the way, here is the following list of some of the countries that got independence after India :

 August 15, 1971 – Bahrain

 Sept.
 3, 1971 – Qatar